 By negotiating higher wages, unions may induce firms to reduce employment and substitute capital for labor.

-In a strategic environment with bargaining over both wages and employment, greater union power may increase investment in research and development.
+In a strategic environment with bargaining over both wages and employment, greater union power may increase investment in research and development and thus innovation.

 Where long-term labor contracts are common, unions may commit in advance not to appropriate rents from investment.

-Positive labor relations and the existence of social pacts may boost investment.
+Positive labor relations, the existence of social pacts, and codetermination may boost investment.

 If a union expects substantial gains from an innovation, it will bargain for high research and development expenditures when its power increases.